San Tan Mountain Regional Park: Description

 The vegetation varies from creosote flats to saguaro forest.
-Fauna include reptiles, birds, and mammals.
-The vegetation falls into the Sonoran Desertscrub category, in the Arizona Upland vegetation subdivision, the wettest subdivision of the category.
+Fauna includes many species of reptiles, birds, and mammals.
+The flora falls into the Sonoran Desert scrub category, in the Arizona Upland vegetation subdivision, the wettest subdivision of the category.
 Within the park the flora falls into 239 taxa, broken into 52 families, 171 genera and 238 species, with approximately 90% of the species being indigenous.
 The 10% of non-indigenous plants consist of 24 species.
 Almost 47% of the park's flora comes from five families: Asteraceae (35 genera, 42 species, 17.6%); Poaceae (20 genera, 26 species, 10.9%); Fabaceae (10 genera, 17 species, 7.1%); Boraginaceae (6 genera, 14 species, 5.9%); and Cactaceae (6 genera, 13 species, 5.4%).
 Some of the Asteraceae species include: San Felipe dogweed, Triangle-Leaf Bursage, Desert Broom, Desert Marigold, Brittlebush, Arizona Cottonrose, Burrobush, and Woollyhead neststraw.
 Examples of Poaceae include: Purple threeawn, Arizona brome, Red Brome, Bermuda Grass, desert fluff-grass, Bigelow's bluegrass, and Sixweeks fescue.
 Fabaceae is represented by Catclaw acacia, Coastal bird's-foot trefoil, hairy lotus, Mojave lupine, ironwood, Foothills paloverde, and Velvet Mesquite.
 Examples of Boraginaceae include: Common fiddleneck, Panamint cryptantha, broad-nutted comb bur, and Arizona popcornflower.
 The Cactaceae are represented by: saguaro, Buckhorn Cholla, teddy bear cholla, Engelmann's hedgehog cactus, and the barrel cactus.

 The park is mostly used for recreational uses such as horseback riding, cycling, and hiking.
 In June 2003 a master plan was produced which called for development of the park to account for increased use, which will protect historical sites, vegetation and habitat.
 Special use areas will be created, and fencing to ward off sensitive areas, and closing off illegal access points.
 Trails and roads will be built or rehabilitated.
 The extensive mountain biking trails consist mainly of doubletrack trails.
 There is an educational area detailing the lives of the desert tortoise.
 As of 2022, there are nine multiuse trails in the park, most of which are open to hiking, cycling and horseback riding.
 They include the Little Leaf Trail (0.7 mile), Stargazer Trail (0.8 mile), the Hedgehog Trail (1 mile), Moonlight Trail (1.3 miles), and San Tan Trail (6.4 miles).
 The Goldmine Trail (2.5 miles) allows you to hike to the highest point in the park.
 The park has three entrances, on the north, east and south sides of the park.
 At the main entrance to the park off Phillips Road, there is a visitor center (built in 2005) with restrooms, a drinking fountain, indoor and outdoor desert-animal exhibits, and a small gift shop.
 The Goldmine entrance has parking and portable restrooms.
 The Rock Peak Wash trailhead has no services.